Chia-Network/chialisp-web/docs/puzzles/pooling.md

 There are two spend cases for this puzzle.
 The **absorb case** will most likely be triggered by the pool and is how they claim the rewards that the farmers receive.
 The **escape case** will be initiated by the farmer to begin the process of leaving the pool by heading to the waiting room.
 The following two arguments change depending on the case we are executing:

 `p1` is named the way it is because it is going to be different depending on the spend type we are using.
 It is either:
- * The amount of the pool reward that is being claimed (1750000000000 in the first three years)
+ * The amount of the pool reward that is being claimed (1750000000000 during the first three years)
  * A list of key value pairs that is used to reveal important information to the blockchain for wallets to use (similar to the [singleton launcher](https://chialisp.com/docs/puzzles/singletons#the-launcher))

 `pool_reward_height` is also different depending on the spend case, but in the escape case it is just `()` so we leave it named the way it is.
 In the absorb case, it is the height of the pool reward that is being absorbed.
-This is used along with `POOL_REWARD_PREFIX` to calculate the `parent_coin_info` of the reward coin so that we can calculate its ID.
+This is used along with `POOL_REWARD_PREFIX` to calculate the `parent_coin_id` of the reward coin so that we can calculate its ID.

 Let's talk about our main entry point: